svodnik/JS-SF-12-resources/05-slackbot-lab/1-slack-bot-install-guide.md

     You should have a Node prompt displaying your bot name.

     Press `control` + `C` when you're done, to return to the BASH prompt.

+17. **Copy the script.js file from your start files:**

+    In Finder, open the start files for today.

+    In the `hubot-code` folder, copy the `script.js` file.

+    Navigate to the `JSD/myhubot/scripts` folder, then paste the file you copied.

+    You should do all your development work in this `scripts.js` file.